 Against better opposition, they would have been punished more severely and had United not been in a dreadful run of form, they could be staring at Champions League elimination.
 Bayern must mix up their game a touch, with a few more crosses, direct passes and shots from outside the box.

 As it stands, they will still probably progress to the next round, even without suspended duo Javi Martinez and Schweinsteiger, and should have more than enough to see off a shoddy United team.

 But they could be home and hosed already.
-Bayern has been accused of wasting possession from all quarters this season.
+Bayern have been accused of wasting possession from all quarters this season.
 In the wake of the 1-1 draw with Arsenal in the last round, Franz Beckenbauer claimed that the Bavarians would become “unwatchable like Barcelona” and would be “passing it backwards on the goal-line.”

-After the first leg of the last-16 clash, where Bayern saw off the 10-man Gunners 2-0, Arsene Wenger was adamant that the team he had faced at the same stage last year was better, arguing “even though we were playing with 10 players, they didn't really create an awful lot."
+After the first-leg of the last-16 clash, where Bayern saw off the 10-man Gunners 2-0, Arsene Wenger was adamant that the team he had faced at the same stage last year was better, arguing “even though we were playing with 10 players, they didn't really create an awful lot."

-Guardiola’s final season at Barcelona ended with failure in both the Champions League and La Liga thanks to what then-Real Madrid boss Jose Mourinho dubbed “sterile possession”.
+Guardiola’s final season at Barcelona ended with failure in both the Champions League and La Liga thanks to what then Real Madrid boss Jose Mourinho dubbed “sterile possession”.
 Tuesday night's slack showing in Manchester must serve as a gentle lesson that he must rein back this approach to avoid falling short with the German champions.